matthewreagan/GIFPop/README.md

 ## ToDo's

+GIFPop is still a work-in-progress.
+Current ToDo's include:

 - [ ] Process GIFs in background and provide live previews (so that trimming, optimization, etc. are visible in the preview)
 - [ ] Support export of resized gif by drag-and-drop
 - [ ] Add options for frame delay changes